ibuddieat/zk_libcod/doc/added_dvars.md

     * Min.
 Value: 1
     * Max.
 Value: 8
     * Effect: Controls the direct download speed when the `sv_fastDownload` dvar is enabled.
+  * `sv_genericServerErrorMessage`
+    * Type: Boolean
+    * Default: True
+    * Effect: If enabled, clients will get a generic message (EXE_SERVERKILLED) on a server crash instead of the server's stock behavior of leaking error details like internal file paths, line numbers and the error reason.
+The message written to server console (and log, if enabled) is not changed, no matter the setting.
   * `sv_isLookingAtOnDemand`
     * Type: Boolean
     * Default: False